Black Sea Eastern Anatolian Coast IMMA

 Summary

 Black Sea Eastern Anatolian Coast IMMA is a large area in the southeast of the Black Sea that has important aggregations and feeding areas for endangered harbour porpoise Phocoena phocoena relicta and common dolphins Delphinus delphis ponticus.
 The IMMA runs from the coast of the Sinop Peninsula in the west, to Hopa on the eastern border to Georgia.
-While Harbour porpoises concentrate in the near coastal zone, common dolphins use habitat further north and offshore, following migrating fish schools.
+While harbour porpoises concentrate in the near coastal zone, common dolphins use habitat further north and offshore, following migrating fish schools.
 The cetacean presence is closely related to quality and quantity of fish resources, especially anchovy, which overwinters in this area.
 Migratory fish species are preferred mainly by common dolphin and bottlenose dolphins in the eastern Black Sea and there are high fish resources and extensive fisheries in the Eastern Anatolian Coast IMMA region.

 Description of Qualifying Criteria